amaduswaray/AmaduSwaray/README.md

 ### Hi there 👋

 ## I'm a Computer Science student and a Software developer!
-- 🔭 I'm currently on the final year of my Bachelor
+- 🔭 I'm currently on the final year of my Masters
 - 👯 I’m looking to collaborate with other students and developers
 - 😄 2023 Goals: Create more open source projects